jecomas/animated_counter/README.md

 # animated_counter

-This widget applies an effect to the adding opperation for a total amount componet.
+This widget applies an effect to the adding operation for a total amount component.